9 Amazing Ways Yoga Can Benefit Us In Midlife

 Restorative and supportive poses

-provide the most relief for women going through menopause, while some forms of yoga, such as hot yoga, can actually make symptoms worse.
+Beware.
+Some forms of yoga, such as hot yoga, can actually make menopause symptoms worse.

 A regular yoga practice can be transformative in so many ways. it’s never too late to take it up!

-Yoga is known to reduce blood pressure, increase bone density and reduce anxiety.
+Yoga can help reduce blood pressure, increase bone density and reduce anxiety.
 The earlier you start, the more of those sometimes tricky poses you’ll be able to accomplish.

 See this post for 5 Free Yoga Videos For Beginners